-(d) The filing of a referendum petition against one or more items, sections or parts of any act, law or bill shall not delay the remainder of the from becoming operative.
+(d) The filing of a referendum petition against one or more items, sections or parts of any act, law or bill shall not delay the remainder of the measure from becoming operative.
 Referendum petitions against measures passed by the Legislature shall be filed with the Secretary of State not later than ninety days after the final adjourn-ment of the session of the Legislature which passed the measure on which the referendum is demanded.
 The veto power of the Governor shall not extend to measures initiated by or referred to the people.
-All elections on measures referred to the people of the state shall be had at the biennial regular elections, except when the Legislature shall order a special election.
-Any measure initiated by the people or referred to the people as herein provided shall take effect and become the law if it is approved by a majority of the votes cast thereon: Provided, That the vote cast upon such question or measure shall equal one-third of the total votes cast at such election and not otherwise. measure shall be in operation on and after the thirtieth day after the election at which it is approved.
+All elections on measures referred to the people of the state shall be had at the biennial regular of the state shall be had at the biennial regular elections, except when the Legislature shall order a special election.
+Any measure initiated by the people or referred to the people as herein provided shall take effect and become the law if it is approved by a majority of the votes cast thereon: Provided, That the vote cast upon such question or measure shall equal one-third of the total votes cast at such election and not otherwise.
+Such measure shall be in operation on and after the thirtieth day after the election at which it is approved.
 The style of all bills proposed by initiative petition shall be: "Be it enacted by the people of the State of Washington."
 This section shall not be construed to deprive any member of the Legislature of the right to introduce any measure.
-The whole number of electors who voted for Governor at the regular gubernatorial election last preceding the filing of any petition for the initiative or for the referendum shall be the basis on which the number of legal voters necessary to sign such petition shall be counted.
-All such petitions shall be filed with the Secretary of State, who shall be guided by the general laws in suomitting the to the people until additional legislation shall especially provide therefor.
-This section is but legislation may be enacted self executing, especially to facilitate its operation.
+The whole number of electors who voted for Governor at the regular gubernatorial election last preceding the filing of any petition for the initiative or for the referendum shall be the basis on which the number of legal voters necessary to sign such the number of legal voters necessary to sign such petition shall be counted.
+All such petitions shall be filed with the Secretary of State, who shall be guided by the general laws in submitting the same to the people until additional legislation shall especially provide therefor.
+This section is self executing, but legislation may be enacted especially to facilitate its operation.